Skip to content

 In-season vs off-season programming

 What causes problems in-season is not the frequency of gym sessions.
 It's the timing.
-A heavy squat session 48 hours before a race or a high-intensity bike interval session will blunt performance on the bike.
+A loaded lower-body session 48 hours before a race or a high-intensity bike interval session will blunt performance on the bike.
 Most coaches recommend placing the single in-season gym session immediately after the hardest training day of the week, giving maximum separation before the next key session.
 Some athletes place it same-day as a hard ride, completing the gym work first when neuromuscular freshness matters.

 Understanding how to sequence this properly is part of what periodisation means in practice.
 The structure of the year has to account for when strength adaptations are built, when they are maintained, and when, during the peak racing period, even the maintenance session gets dropped for two to three weeks without penalty.